wbleonard/mongo-socket-chat-example/README.md

 ```

 And that completes our chat application, in about 80 lines of code!
-This is what it looks like when messages are inserted or updated in our `chat.messages` collection in MongoDB:
+This is what it looks like on the web client when messages are inserted or updated in our `chat.messages` collection in MongoDB:

 ![result-final](https://github.com/wbleonard/monngo-socket-chat-example/blob/main/images/result-final.png "result-final")